munificent/craftinginterpreters/book/statements-and-state.md

 by an optional initializer expression.
 Finally, we put a bow on it with the semicolon.

-To access a variable, we define a new kind of primary expression:
+To access a variable, we define a new kind of primary expression.

 ```ebnf
 primary        → "true" | "false" | "nil"